TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          integer

    Description
-         If not zero, TYPO3 generates urls with the title in, limited to the first [simulateStaticDocuments\_addTitle] number of chars.
+         If not zero, TYPO3 generates URLs with the title in them, limited to the first [simulateStaticDocuments\_addTitle] number of chars.

          **Example:** ::